Plan for Christchurch Call to target social media algorithms welcomed

 On Saturday global leaders and tech companies will meet virtually to re-define The Christchurch Call.

-It's the promise initiated by Prime Minister Jacinda Ardern to eliminate violent extremist content online made in the wake of the deadly Christchurch mosque attacks in March 15, 2019.
+It's the promise initiated by Jacinda Ardern to eliminate violent extremist content online made in the wake of the Christchurch mosque attacks in 2019.

 Big tech firms including Amazon, Facebook, Google and Twitter all signed up to the pledge.